Azure-Samples/communication-services-messaging-teams-app/README.md

 <br>
 <img src="./Assets/architecture-diagram.png" alt="Flow Chat" width="1024">

-1. An Azure Communications Services (ACS) instance that enables the chat experience.
+1. An Azure Communications Services instance that enables the chat experience.
+2. **CustomerApp**: A web application used by customers to interact with agents.
+Users of this CustomerApp will be assigned an Azure Communication Services identities.
-2. **BusinessApp**: A web application hosted within a custom Teams application and deployed to Teams through an iframe inside the Teams client.
+3. **BusinessApp**: A web application hosted within a custom Teams application and deployed to Teams through an iframe inside the Teams client.
 Agents utilize this app within their Teams client.
-3. **CustomerApp**: A web application used by customers to interact with agents.
+   - This app leverages Teams’ Single Sign-On (SSO) to retrieve the Teams user ID.
+   - Since the Azure Communications Services instance is not directly connected to the Teams environment, [identity mapping](https://learn.microsoft.com/azure/communication-services/concepts/identity-model#user-identity--mapping) is required to connect the BusinessApp users who have the Teams user ID, to the CustomerApp users who have the Azure Communications Services identity.
+   - For this sample app, an Azure Communications Services identity need to be manually created for each BusinessApp user, then store the identity mapping in the environment variables ([steps are shown below in the AgentUsers section](https://github.com/Azure-Samples/communication-services-messaging-teams-app?tab=readme-ov-file#before-running-the-sample-for-the-first-time)).
+   - Once the linkage is set, the BusinessApp will use the Teams user ID to map to the Azure Communications Services ID, then use the Azure Communications Services ID to retrieve threads and communicate with CustomerApp users.
+4. **Azure Cloud**: Where the CustomerApp and the BusinessApp are hosted.
-4. **Server** app: a web API provides the necessary server-side functionality for the BusinessApp and the CustomerApp.
+5. **Server** app: a web API provides the necessary server-side functionality for the BusinessApp and the CustomerApp.
-5. **Database**: An Azure Cosmos database to store metadata related to chat threads, such as their status.
+6. **Database**: An Azure Cosmos database to store metadata related to chat threads, such as their status.
-6. **Identity mapping**: The Azure Communications Services instance is not directly connected to the Teams environment.
-The Communications Services environment is surfaced through the custom Teams application.
-   The custom Teams application (BusinessApp) leverages Teams’ Single Sign-On (SSO) to retrieve the Teams user ID, which is then used to map to a communication service user ID.
-   The BusinessApp will use this communication service user ID to access the Azure Communication Services environment.

 ## Prerequisites